-In this era where technology is intertwined with our everyday lives, the rapid adoption of new advancements as the norm.
+In this era where technology is intertwined with our everyday lives, the rapid adoption of new advancements is the norm.
 It’s quite surprising to find that many young drivers still prefer non-black box policies.
+Black box car insurance, also known as telematics insurance, is a type of car insurance policy that calculates your premium based on how you drive.

 A device, the ‘black box’, is installed in your car and it monitors factors such as speed, braking, acceleration, and the time of day you drive.
 This data is used to assess your risk level and could potentially lower your insurance premiums if you’re a safe driver.